Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Assess how customers rate their experience in post-call surveys.
 As customers often miss completing a survey unless prompted, you can add a prompt in call scripts that encourages customers to fill out the survey after the call.

 Pay close attention to escalations.
 Review why the issue was escalated and what service the customer received afterward.
-If it’s not up to standard, advise your team with alternative countermeasures to deliver a satisfactory customer experience (CX).
+If it’s not up to standard, advise your team on alternative counter measures to deliver a satisfactory customer experience (CX).

 Customer feedback